IBM-EPBL/IBM-Project-32084-1660207984/Assessments/Readme.md

 - We have uploaded 2 assignments for the assignment 1 namely,
 - - Assignment 1.ipynb
 - - Assignment_1_Python_Exercise.ipynb
-- We can to know that the file Assignment 1 is for AI so we have uploaded the Assignment_1_Python_Exercise.ipynb file a little bit late
+- We came to know that the file Assignment 1 is for AI so we have uploaded the Assignment_1_Python_Exercise.ipynb file a little bit late
 - Sorry for the inconvience